Single-board computer: History

+Early SBCs

+The first single-board computers were introduced shortly after the first microprocessors arrived on the market.
+In 1971 and 1972 respectively, Intel came out with the SIM4-01 and SIM8-01 development boards.
+The SIM8-01 board is based on the Intel 8008 and contains a CPU, RAM, ROM, and a TTY terminal interface.

+The same interface was common in the Intel 8080-based MYCRO-1, released in December 1974, and the Intel SDK-80 and the Motorola MEK6800D1, released in 1975.
+A cheaper and subsequently more popular single-board computer, the KIM-1 based on the MOS 6502, would be announced later in 1975 and released in 1976.

-Early SBCs figured heavily in the early history of home computers, such as the Acorn Electron and the BBC Micro, also developed by Acorn.
+Early SBCs featured heavily in the early history of home computers, such as the Acorn Electron, BBC Micro, the Ferguson Big Board, the Ampro Little Board, and the Nascom.
 Other typical early single-board computers like the KIM-1 were often shipped without enclosure, which had to be added by the owner.
-Other early examples are the Ferguson Big Board, the Ampro Little Board, and the Nascom.
 Many home computers in the 1980s were single-board computers, with some even encouraging owners to solder upgraded components directly to pre-marked points on the board.